pe2mbs/gencrud/doc/MANUAL.md

 to the root folder of the Angular project.

 The `templates` group is optional, when omitted the templates that come with the package shall be used.
-Both `python` and `angular` are mandatory.
+`python` and `angular` as well as `common-python` and `common-angular` are mandatory.
 Whenever you need to customize the templates, take a look at the templates folder in the `gencrud` package (site-packages\gencrud\templates on your platform).
 The templates are generated using the Mako template engine, for the syntax of this see https://www.makotemplates.org/